kimh/clojure-by-example/source/index.md

 Recently, I needed to learn this completely new language **Clojure** but couldn't find what I wanted.
 So, I decided to create one while learning Clojure.

-I want to express my thanks to Mark McGranaghan who created [Go by Example](https://gobyexample.com/) which inspired me a lot.

 Hopefully, this helps you to start learning and writing Clojure.

 # Hello, world!